 The best-dressed gentleman’s accoutrements are making a comeback in offices and nights out.
 Both offer you a budget stocking filler or a high-end hand-crafted gifts for men.
 The choice is staggering covering all interests and tastes.

 As an alternative to a bulky wallet, a money clip keeps your notes together and in your pocket.
-A plated steel money clip is an ideal personalised gift that your man can use every day.
+A plated steel money clip is a personalised gift that your man can use every day.
 Even the budget-friendly ones at around £5 look high-end, and the plated steel means they are robust and long-lasting.

-Go Go Gadget Man
+Go Gadget Man

-Although women also have their inner geek, most small stocking stuffers on a gadget theme aim at the male market.
+Although women also have their inner geek, most small stuffers on a gadget theme aim at the male market.
 There are multi-tools, small electronics and innovative gadgets from John Lewis that make you feel that someone had too much time on their hands.

 NFC tiles are near field communication devices–little gadgets that connect to a receiver and announce their presence when you’ve mislaid your car keys, the TV remote or the dog.
 With NFC tags, he can tag the things that matter, and the ones that go missing–no more running around looking for keyrings.